datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 Then we have a number of hidden layers, this will vary depending on our data and experimentation.
-We just have one in this example.
+But we just have one in this example.

 ---